section77/blackforesthackathon/README.md

   - Mosquitto MQTT broker
   - [HACS (HomeAssistant Community Store)](https://hacs.xyz/docs/use/)
     - EcoFlowCloud
-      NOTE: we had to use `v1.3.0-beta4`, the HA interface allows picking betas or any git tag at its '...' menu.
     - Power Flow Card Plus
 - install the integration from the directory `code/custom_components/basosmart-integration/`
 - install the blueprint `basosmart-blueprint.yaml`